Caen's Lair

 Tump was much less tired that night, so he lay awake a long time listening to the wind rustling through the trees behind the house and the crows screaming at each other outside.
 He'd almost drifted off when an odd noise joined the cacophony: it sounded like furniture being rearranged, or perhaps the beams in the roof dragging against each other.
 When he blinked his eyes open again at the noises, a faint warm glow from the front garden lured him to the window.

 Rin was sitting on the stone bench in the corner, a gas lantern next to her and a book in her lap.
-After watching the wind toy with her dark hair for a moment as she read on, Tump decided that he was too tired to wonder about what she was doing and went back to bed.
+After blearily watching the wind toy with her dark hair for a moment as she read, oblivious, Tump decided that he was too tired to wonder about what she was doing and went back to bed.
 It wasn't his business anyway what people did in their own gardens.

 - - - - 𓆦 - - - -